Tasting Hudson Valley Wines With World-Renowned Expert Kevin Zraly

 I’m looking forward to the connoisseurs’ tent because that’s something I created two years ago.
 Those wines are expensive wines.
 Fifty dollars a bottle, seventy- five, a hundred dollars a bottle.
 I think people really need to know this isn’t a ‘silly’ wine event.
 It’s got high-quality wines being served in an unbelievable atmosphere.
 Kensico reservoir is an exciting venue!

-Tickets to Salute! are available online, enter promo code WINE to receive $5 off Salute tickets!
-Don't wait, the code is only valid now through Monday, April 23rd at 5 p.m.
+Looking for tickets to our Wine & Food Festival?
+Click here for Salute!
+A Wine Tasting Tour of Italy: Enter promo code WINE to receive $5 off Salute tickets!
+Don't wait, the code is only valid through Friday, June 1 at 5 p.m.